 Alliums are the ultimate spring-flowering bulb and are super easy to grow as they start to bloom in the rainy season and rarely require water or fertiliser.

 Being part of the onion family, very few pests eat them and slugs and bugs ignore them entirely.
 I have never had issues with pests, and the alliums in my borders come back year after year, making them perfect for lazy gardeners.

 - Mine come back year after year (unlike my tulips).

 - They look exquisite if located amongst ornamental grass.

-- Popular with garden designers, and helps creates a modern feel to any garden.
+- Popular with garden designers, and helps create a modern feel to any garden.